العربية

 Surgical exposure demonstrating the critical neurovascular boundaries during deep bursal excision.

-The extremity is immobilized in a posterior splint to prevent skin tension and mechanical pumping of the infection.
-Intravenous antibiotics are continued based on culture sensitivities.
-Packing is changed at least twice weekly.
-Immobilization is maintained until the sinus tract heals completely by secondary intention.
+Crucially, the wound is never closed primarily in the setting of acute infection.
+The cavity is packed loosely with petrolatum gauze, iodoform gauze, or a passive drain (e.g., a Penrose drain) is placed to allow for continuous egress of infected fluid.
+The extremity is immobilized in a posterior splint in full extension to prevent skin tension and the mechanical pumping action that can disseminate the infection.
+Intravenous antibiotics are continued based on specific culture sensitivities, and the packing is changed at least twice weekly until the sinus tract heals completely by secondary intention.

 Image